Sun 06th Jan 2019

 Other routes: Approach along the B175 towards Havering-atte-Bower.
 The Park is signposted from the village green, where there is a sharp bend in the B175 road.

 The visitor centre within the park has toilets, light refreshments and a gift shop.
 No mud inside please!
-There is a deer park and the visitor centre has good views over London.
+A donation to the Essex Wildlife Trust, who manage the visitor centre, will be welcomed; there is a collection tin on the counter.
+There are good views over London from the visitor centre and there is a deer park with red deer.

 Parkland with pockets of mature woodland, deer park, small fishing lake, open and rough open areas.
 Map (1:7500, 5m contours) updated Winter 2018.